 Tire pressure and wear can seriously ruin a car’s performance and create significant safety concerns.
 The tires should be routinely inspected to maintain the right air levels.
 Tires with too much or not enough air in them can cause decreased fuel efficiency among many other problems, such as damage to the suspension and steering systems.
 Since tire pressure always decreases over time, inspect the tires regularly and look for any damage, including punctures and embedded objects.
 In addition, you should routinely have your tires rotated, balanced, and aligned.

 In addition to avoiding the above car maintenance oversights, you also need to avoid having the wrong insurance for your vehicle.
 For reliable and affordable car insurance, reach out to Altra Insurance Services.
-We also offer motorcycle, homeowners, renters, and commercial insurance.
-San Diego residents can call 619-474-6666 today for a free quote.
+We also offer motorcycle, homeowners, renters, commercial and auto insurance National City.
+Local residents can call 619-474-6666 today for a free quote.